Accessible Customer Service Plan

 Staff and volunteers will also be trained when changes are made to the accessible customer service plan.

-Visitors who wish to provide feedback may do so by filling out our feedback form, calling 416-535-5130, emailing firstname.lastname@example.org.
-Our Visitor Experience team are also available in person to speak with you during museum hours.
+Visitors who wish to provide feedback may do so through our feedback form, phone at 416-535-5134, or email at firstname.lastname@example.org.
+Our Visitor Experience team is also available in-person to speak with you during museum hours.
 All feedback will be directed to the Visitor Experience Manager.

 Visitors can expect to hear back within 72 hours.